-The length of time a practice should keep dental records after a patient’s last visit will vary according to state laws and the provisions of contracted dental benefit plans.
-It’s a good rule of thumb to check with your attorney, state dental board or state dental association for specific information regarding the requirements in your state.
+The length of time a practice should keep dental records after a patient’s last visit will vary according to state and federal laws and the provisions of contracted dental benefit plans.
+It’s a good rule of thumb to check with your attorney, state dental board or state dental association for specific information regarding the requirements in your state and applicable federal law.

 It’s also a good idea to contact your professional liability insurance carrier so you can find out – and follow – their recommendations for record retention.
 Your malpractice carrier may recommend that you maintain the records for an extended period of time beyond that required by state law.
 It’s recommended that you follow the advice of your professional liability carrier.

 General tips about the retention of dental records include: